KqGG/qrses/README.md

 - Working linux machine
 - GCC
 - FASM
-- Any shell ( Preferably BASH)
+- Any shell ( Preferably BASH )
 # Build and usage
-You can build the library along with the debug/exemplary program by running ./build.sh This project consists of only one source file, so you can also build it by running:
-`fasm src/core.asm bld/qrses.o`
+You can build the library along with the debug/exemplary program by running ./build.sh\n This project consists of only one source file, so you can also build it by running:\n `fasm src/core.asm bld/qrses.o`
 # Disclaimers
 1. None of this is really documented, I mean the source has comments but otherwise you're on your own.